Montgomery Canal: Frankton Junction to Carreghofa

 The next section through Pant to Llanymynech is dry but restoration continues to take place to close the gap with the next navigable section.
-In this section, the demolished Schoolhouse Bridge was rebuilt but no other bridges need to be replaced and there are no locks.
+In this section, the demolished Schoolhouse Bridge was rebuilt in 2024 but no other bridges needed to be replaced and there are no locks.
 Through Pant, the canal ran alongside the Oswestry and Newtown Railway which later became part of the Cambrian Railways network.
 The Cambrian Railways Trust has restored a short section of the line between Llynclys and Pant and has built a halt at Penygarreg Lane near to the canal.
 The railway opened as a visitor attraction in 2005.
+To the south of Pant, the canal was blocked where a railway bridge had been replaced by an embankment, which was removed in 2018 using volunteer labour.

 Since 2006, a short section either side of Llanymynech has been navigable and boats can turn around at a winding hole at each end.
 The wharf at Llanymynech has been restored.
 Canal trips are provided on this stretch by the narrowboat George Watson Buck.
 As the canal passes underneath Llanymynech Bridge it passes from Shropshire, England into Powys, Wales.

-The section of the canal from just after Pant through Llanymynech to Carreghofa is in water although Carreghofa Lane now crosses the canal just to the north of Walls Bridge (No. 93) and this new crossing, built after the canal's closure, obstructs the canal.
+The section of canal from south of Llanymynech to Carreghofa is in water although Carreghofa Lane now crosses the canal just to the north of Walls Bridge (No. 93) and this new crossing, built after the canal's closure, obstructs the canal.
 Plans for a replacement bridge were approved in February 2025 by Powys Council, and construction was expected to be completed by early 2026.

 Wern Aqueduct was built after the canal was originally opened to allow a newly constructed branch of the Shropshire and Montgomeryshire Railway to pass below.
 A temporary diversion of the canal was put in place to allow construction of the aqueduct and the entrances to the diversion remain visible.
 The stubs of the diversion are now nature reserves.

 A feeder from the River Tanat enters the canal above Carreghofa Locks.
 It was the failure of the weir on the river and the threat of the canal losing its water supply that caused the Shropshire Union Canal Society to begin their campaign for the restoration and reopening of the canal.
 The weir was repaired in the summer of 1970, at a cost of £12,000.

 The end of the Llanymynech Branch of the Ellesmere Canal joins end-on to the Eastern Branch of the Montgomeryshire Canal at Carreghofa Locks.